EnTeQuAk/period/README.rst

 ------------

  * Forces UTC, if no tzinfo is given, UTC is used.
-If a tzinfo is applied, it's converted to UTC
+If a tzinfo is applied, it's converted to UTC This also is implemented in an iso8601 compatible way by assuming that applied dates are given in local time if no timezone is given.
  * Compatible with Python 3.2+ and Python 2.7+ (maybe 2.6+ I cannot test this right now)
  * Simple API that does what it's supposed to do without any clutter
  * Add features if needed, do not clutter the API with features no one uses.